 As a YouTuber, you can see quite a lot of information about the people who watch your videos.
-Probably a lot more than many would think.
-What exactly can YouTubers see about their viewers, how visible is this information and why can YouTubers see some of this information in the first place?
-These are some of the questions I’m going to cover in this article.
+A lot more than many would think.

-If you’re a viewer and you’re not sure what exactly it is that the channels you watch can see about your information, then this will hopefully shed some light.
-And if you’re a YouTuber, getting to know your audience better is a useful way to make tailored content for them, so hopefully, you can find some value in this article as well.
+If you’re a viewer and you’re not sure what the channels you watch can see about your information, this will hopefully shed some light.
+And if you’re a YouTuber, getting to know your audience better is a valuable way to make tailored content for them, so hopefully, you can find some value in this article as well.

-There are some ways that a YouTuber can see exactly who a viewer is.
-But before we delve into that, let’s break this down into categories, starting off with views on a video.
+There are some ways that a YouTuber can see precisely who a viewer is.
+But before we delve into that, let’s break this down into categories.

 If you’re a creator, knowing who views your youtube videos can help give you some great insight into what type of videos your audience is most interested in and can provide you with some inspiration (this is similar to the old “related channels” box that used to be visible on YouTube channel home pages).

 Creators on YouTube cannot see your specific location.
-What they can see is the percentage of viewers who watched their videos from a specific country.
+They can see the percentage of viewers who watched their videos from a specific country.

 For viewers based in the USA, this can be broken down further into what state viewers are watching from.